MontiCore/MCPython/report.md

 Monticore is a language workbench for the efficient development of domain-specific languages.
 Monticore enabled us to define our language, Python, and use it together with the MontiCore-framework to build domain specific tools, like for example integrating our SI Units in the language.
 We could take advantage of the predefined language components that Monticore comes with.
-Monticore comes with an extension.[2]
-On Monticore si units already defined.
-It reads the si units, and that is then used by pint.
+Monticore creates the basic grammar and provides all components (statements, literls, etc.).
+Monticore then generates a parser that can check if the si python scripts are correct.
 [2] https://monticore.github.io/monticore/
 ### SI Units Project
-The SI Units Project
+The SI Units Project sets the grammar so that it can be read by Monticore, it mainly describes which units are valid and specifies what can be used as metric units.
-It builds on top of Monticore and allows the parsing of si units and si expressions and pretty printers.
+It builds on top of Monticore and allows the parsing of si units, si expressions and pretty printers.
 ### Pint
 Pint is a Python package to define, operate and manipulate physical quantities.
 It allowed us to implement arithmetic operations between them and conversions from and to different units.
-It supports a lot of numpy mathematical operations without monkey patching or wrapping numpy.Important to note it runs in Python 3.8+ with no other dependencies[3] [3] https://pint.readthedocs.io/en/stable/
+It supports a lot of numpy mathematical operations without monkey patching or wrapping numpy.Important to note it runs in Python 3.8+ with no other dependencies[3] Pint's main job will be checking if the units match, if they can be converted and if the types match.
+Thanks to pint we can avoid conversion errors like those that happened with the Mars Climate Orbiter.
+[3] https://pint.readthedocs.io/en/stable/
 # Approach